Why Quality Is Better Than Quantity With Content Marketing5 min read

-Content marketing strategy and practices are altered all the time, as audiences and search engines change, but some key rules of thumb have stuck.
-One of those is the fact that the quality of content is always more important than quantity.
+Content marketing strategy and practices are altered all the time as audiences and search engines change, but some key rules of thumb have stuck.
+One of those is the fact that the quality of content is always more important than the quantity.

-As a reader, it’s unlikely that you would continue to read something that didn’t resonate with, interest, or educate you.
+You probably wouldn’t continue to read something that didn’t resonate with, interest, or educate you.
 As soon as the article or blog loses your attention or understanding, you move on, right?
 Now, keeping that in mind, switch your perspective to that of the author.
-The reader isn’t lost because the content fails to meet a certain word count or amount of posts in a series.
-The quality; the engaging or informative nature of the content is what counts.
+The reader isn’t lost because the content fails to meet a certain word count or amount of posts in a series: The quality and engaging or informative nature of the content is what counts.

 Lucky for us, search engines such as Google are specifically designed to follow the behavior and fulfill the needs of real people.
 This means that search engines also care more about quality than quantity or length.
-It’s never about ‘more’; it’s about ‘better’.
+It’s never about “more”; it’s about “better.”
 Think about the viral nature of memes, where a simple phrase or sentence paired with an image makes a massive impact.
-In the same way, a blog post that is only 300 words (like this one), but clearly expresses an important point is better than a longer, more complex one.
+In the same way, a short blog post that clearly expresses an important point is better than an unnecessarily long and complex one.

 So it’s okay if you can’t shell out a 1,000-word blog every day, or even every week.
 In fact, you shouldn’t.
 Instead, focus your efforts on writing one or two high-quality blog posts each month.
 And don’t stop!
-Companies that blog have a significant leg up in online content marketing success.
-The numbers don’t lie; Hubspot reports 67% more leads per month for companies that blog, 434% more indexed pages, and 97% more indexed links.
+Companies that blog have a significant leg up in online content marketing success: Hubspot reports 67% more leads per month for companies that blog, 434% more indexed pages, and 97% more indexed links.
 That’s great for your audience as well as your potential audience and customers.

 The old adage from the days of newspapers rings true today online: “Don’t bury the lede.”

-Your readers are smart, but impatient.
-With so many avenues for information at their fingertips, the likelihood that they’ll keep their attention focused at your website for more than a few seconds is very low.
-That is, unless you give them what they came for AND it’s better than the 3-4 other sites they have open in successive browser tabs.
+Today’s readers are impatient: With so many avenues for information at their fingertips, the likelihood that they’ll keep their attention focused on your website for more than a few seconds is very low.
+That is, unless you give them what they came for and it’s better than the other sites they have open in successive browser tabs.

 The average bounce rate for websites is about 40%, with 63% of those visitors being first-timers.
-And one of the most popular styles of modern web design — single-page scrolling themes – report the highest bounce rates on the web (70-90%).
+And one of the most popular styles of modern web design — single-page scrolling themes — reports the highest bounce rates on the web (70 to 90%).
 Why?
-Because they have no where else to go.
+Because visitors have nowhere else to go.